zoujiaqing/Signal-Server/README.md

   - ~~Get Google Cloud to create a bucket with a key that I have a copy of~~

   - ~~Fix Braintree (it's unhappy with `unset`)~~

+- Confirm that the server is actually running and reachable on `localhost`

 - Confirm that the current Redis setup functions for storing information